rbr-cleveland/rbr-cleveland.github.io/_posts/faq/2015-07-11-what-happens-when-i-sign-up.md

 ---

-Every subscriber will receive an aerated five-gallon bucket along with instructions on what can and can’t be composted.
-Additionally, we will provide you with a list of the community gardens your compost will be going to, along with ways to get involved with them should you be interested.
+Every member will initially recieve a waste audit to determine the frequency of service that will be needed.
+After one week, or a full container, we will establish a MOU to move forward.
+All waste collected will be brought to nearby community gardens for their use; to help grow and advance local agriculture in Cleveland!